Dotnet-Boxed/Templates/README.md

 #### Feature Selection Wizard

-The ASP.NET 5 MVC 6 project template comes with a feature selection wizard where literally everything can be turned on or off with the click of a button for a truly personalized project.
+The ASP.NET Core MVC 6 project template comes with a feature selection wizard where literally everything can be turned on or off with the click of a button for a truly personalized project.

 <img alt="ASP.NET-MVC-6-Boilerplate Technology Map"